-- accessible website information

-- recommendations

-- with SLCDs who require these supports
+- accessible website information - online and print surveys focusing on communication access barriers and recommendations - picture and blissymbol vocabulary to facilitate contributions to the survey for people with SLCDs who require these supports

 CDAC distributed the resources and survey to organizations that support people who have SLCDs.
 These organizations connected with speech-language pathologists, augmentative and alternative communication clinicians, educators, occupational therapists and others and crossed a number of sectors including healthcare, rehabilitation, disability, education, private communication services, professional associations and non-profit organizations.